mukuzero/gcp_emr_implementation/docs/Setup_Terraform_Backend_Workflow.md

 ## Overview

-The `setup_backend.sh` script automates the creation and configuration of the Google Cloud Storage (GCS) bucket used as the Terraform remote backend.
+The `setup_terraform_backend.sh` script automates the creation and configuration of the Google Cloud Storage (GCS) bucket used as the Terraform remote backend.
 This ensures that Terraform state files are stored securely and can be shared across team members and CI/CD pipelines.

 ## Purpose